actions/runner/docs/preview/yamlgettingstarted-authz.md

 ## Resource authorization

 Build definitions commonly refer to resources within VSTS that have security restrictions - such as queues and endpoints.

-When a definition is created or updated, any resources referenced by the YAML file are authorized for use, if the person creating or updating the definition has use permission.
+When a definition is created or updated, any resources referenced by the YAML file are authorized for use.
+Authorization is performed based whether the person creating or updating the definition has use permission.

 The YAML file in the default branch is used to discover resources when saving the definition using the web UI or REST API.